Artistic Swimming at the Olympics

-The current Olympic program has competition in duet and team events, but in past games, a solo event was also contested.
+The current Olympic program has competitions in duet and team events, but in past games, a solo event was also contested.
 The women's solo event was held from 1984 to 1992, where it was replaced on the competition program by the team event from 1996 onwards.

 Trivia